 Glittering with breathtaking state-of-the-art skyscrapers and modern digital subways, Seoul is a lovely city and the capital of South Korea.
-From spiritual places like Buddhist temples and iconic sites like palaces and street markets to expansive modern shopping malls and an iconic rooftop park, it is easy to see why the capital is one of the exciting and popular tourist destinations in the country.
+From spiritual places like Buddhist temples and iconic sites like palaces and street markets to expansive modern shopping malls and an iconic rooftop park, it is easy to see why the capital is one of the most exciting and popular tourist destinations in the country.
 Some iconic places in the city are Bukchon Hanok Village and Gyeongbokgung Palace.
 The glamorous Myeong-dong epitomizes the beauty of the city.
+Boutique hotels and Airbnb vacation rentals in Seoul provide tourists with amazing accommodations as well.
 For an exciting culinary experience, check out the best street food markets in Seoul, South Korea.

 1. Sindang-dong Tteokbokki Town

-Are you looking for a place in Seoul to go shopping and enjoy some Korean delicacies?
+Are you looking for a place to go shopping and enjoy some of the best food to try in Seoul?
 You have an opportunity to explore the beautiful Korean culture and a variety of their sumptuous meals at Singdangdong Tteeokbokki Town, found in the heart of Sindang-dong, Jung-gu.
 As its name might hint, this is a marketplace popular for finger-licking tteokbokki.
 Boasting several dozens of colorful food joints, this is where tourists come to mingle with the locals as they do their shopping.
 Lovers of Korean culture come from all over the world just to be a part of the Tteokbokki Festival and the Tteokbokki Contest.

 Sindang-dong Tteokbokki Town